Senoko Energy

-Senoko Energy is a Singaporean electric utility company and retailer.
-It is the largest power generation company in Singapore, accounting for approximately 20% of the nation's electricity supply.
-It also operates the Senoko Power Station, the nation's largest power plant by generation capacity.
-Since 2008, it has been owned by Lion Power, a consortium led by Japanese trading company, Marubeni.
+Senoko Energy is one of Singapore's largest power generation companies in Singapore, accounting for approximately 20% of the nation's electricity supply.

 History

 Senoko Power was originally formed in 1977 as a power generation arm of the Public Utilities Board (PUB) in Singapore.
 In the 1990s, it converted the Power Station from an open-cycle gas turbine power plant to Singapore's first combined cycle plant.
 It also began piping in natural gas from Malaysia to generate electricity in 1992.

 In October 1995, the electricity and gas departments of the PUB corporatised their holdings and vested the electricity and gas undertakings under the Singapore government's investment arm, Temasek Holdings.
 Within Temasek Holdings, the newly formed Singapore Power was structured as a holding company for five separate subsidiaries, including PowerSenoko Limited (the original corporate name for the company that would become Senoko Energy).

 In April 2001, Singapore Power's power generation subsidiaries (including PowerSenoko) were fully divested to Temasek.
 That same month, a new statutory body, the Energy Market Authority (EMA), was established.
 PowerSenoko was renamed Senoko Power Limited and it was among the first three companies to receive a power trading licence from the EMA.
 In April 2004, the company began a $50-million (SGD) power plant upgrade, which eventually made it the largest electricity producer in Singapore.